donghan-fu/donghan-fu.github.io/_pages/about.md

 - *2022.08*: 🍀🍀 Visiting scholar in Communication Arts at the University of Wisconsin-Madison, collaborating with Professor [Lyn Van Swol](https://commarts.wisc.edu/staff/van-swol-lyn/).
 This experience was a key turning point in my academic development.

 # 📝 Academic Path
+Over the past ten years of my educational journey, I have encountered three pivotal turning points that have shaped the direction of my academic path.

 ***Phase One: From Chemistry to Communication (CCNU → WHU) [2014-2018]***

 Growing up in a traditional Chinese family, I was encouraged to pursue chemistry at a teacher’s college—a path considered stable and “appropriate” for girls, despite my limited interest and challenges in mathematics.
 At Central China Normal University (CCNU), I became increasingly aware of gender disparities in STEM: male faculty predominantly held research positions, while female faculty were largely assigned teaching roles.
 While my chemistry lectures often felt disconnected from practical application, hands-on lab activities, like building molecular models, made learning tangible and engaging.
 During my teaching internship, I witnessed how rigid, exam-oriented instruction often stifled students’ curiosity, especially among girls.